samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Step 1.** Determine the minimum d20 roll the monsters need to succeed on the D20 Test using the following formula:

-- **Roll needed** = target number − monster’s bonus
+- **Roll needed** = target number − monster's bonus

 **Step 2.** Find the roll needed on the Mob Results table.
-If all the monsters have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the roll (for example, if they’re attacking and have the Pack Tactics trait, or if they’re making a saving throw against a spell and have the Magic Resistance trait), find the roll needed in the With Advantage column.
-If all the monsters have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) (for example, if they’re attacking a creature protected by the [Blur](/spells/2618945-blur) spell), use the With Disadvantage column.
+If all the monsters have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the roll (for example, if they're attacking and have the Pack Tactics trait, or if they're making a saving throw against a spell and have the Magic Resistance trait), find the roll needed in the With Advantage column.
+If all the monsters have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) (for example, if they're attacking a creature protected by the [Blur](/spells/2618945-blur) spell), use the With Disadvantage column.
 Otherwise, use the Normal column.

 **Step 3.** Read across the table to find a fractional number of successes you can easily apply to the group of monsters.
-That’s the fraction of monsters that succeed on the D20 Test.
+That's the fraction of monsters that succeed on the D20 Test.

 #### Mob Results